Shikaga/PitchBlackAnalysis/index.md

 Richard B. Riddick
 ------------------

-To truly understand the Riddick franchise, we need to understand its narrative core, namely, Richard B. Riddick

 In the first twenty four words of the film, *Pitch Black* tells you more about its protagonist than most films do in their entire three acts.
 These lines hook the audience's attention immediately.

-Who is this character that is somehow unaffected by cryosleep, who refers to himself as a wholly "primitive animal"?
+We immediately ask ourselves, who this character that is somehow unaffected by cryosleep, who refers to himself as a wholly "primitive animal"?

-A confessed murder, Riddick is a total badass.
+To truly understand the Riddick franchise, we need to understand the character of Richard B. Riddick.
+A confessed murder and escaped convict, Riddick is a total badass.
 Muscled, bald, supremely competent and arrogant, he is the very definition of an action movie hero.

-The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
+The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for the audience.
 He is simultaneously feared and idolised.
 When he talks people listen, and when he says jump, people ask how high.
-The audience watches his every move, his "bad guy with a heart of gold" persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.
+We watch his every move and his "bad guy with a heart of gold" persona makes him almost impossible to predict and keep us constantly guessing what he is going to do next.

-Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
-A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save them.
-Shortly after they will escape again and save the day.

-Riddick is not one of these protagonists.

-He does what he can to save the other crew members, but he is pragmatic, never looking to chance to help him save everyone in the face of impossible odds.
-This realism combined with his bleak outlook on life makes him a somewhat unique character in the roster of hollywood heroes.

-And so it was that we, like Jack, fell into hero worship of Riddick.
-And yet it was our hero worship that was to be the very downfall of Riddick franchise, for the film makers themselves likewise fell in love with their character.
-And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.
+Riddick of course never lets you forget that he is not the hero of *Pitch Black*, but the anithero.
+But if anything, this just makes us love him all the more for it, And yet it was this very hero worship that was to be the very downfall of Riddick franchise, for the film makers, not unlike Jack in the film, likewise fell in love with their character, without truly understanding him.

 Alpha Male
 ----------

 *Pitch Black* starts with Riddick being presented to us as the salient threat, the antagonist of a would be slasher film.
-Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn't hesitate to `"skullfuck you in your sleep"`, in Johns most eloquent words.
+Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn't hesitate to `"skullfuck you in your sleep"`, in Johns' most eloquent words.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
 He sneaks up behind Fry and secretly steals some of her hair and then later happily returns to the ship and starts drinking their booze, while they stand just meters away.